OpenV2K/OpenV2K/README.md

 # Compact Qt5 GUI
 All GUI descriptions, text labels, and tooltips, automatically translate, when selecting another language.
 Use the language dropdown in the upper left corner.
 When available, a regional accent dropdown is shown.
+Language selection, also selects which eSpeak/MBROLA language voice pack to use for TTS, automatically.

 <img src="https://github.com/OpenV2K/Sandbox/blob/main/Screenshots/Screenshot%20From%202026-08-18%2013-46-13.png" width="33%"> > <img src="https://github.com/OpenV2K/Sandbox/blob/main/Screenshots/Screenshot%20From%202026-08-18%2013-51-49.png" width="32%">